samblenny/feather-tft-clock/README.md

 In Clock Mode, the order of moving between sub-modes doesn't matter.

-If you read the next section closely, you may notice that Clock mode uses the LEFT and RIGHT buttons to move between sub-modes, while the Time Set Mode uses the A button instead.
+If you read the next section closely, you may notice that Clock mode uses the LEFT and RIGHT buttons to move between sub-modes, while the Set Mode uses the A button instead.
 This is because calendar dates are tricky.

-For Time Set Mode, the order of sub-modes matters because the number of days in a month varies.
+For Set Mode, the order of sub-modes matters because the number of days in a month varies.
 To look up the number of days in a month, you must know which month of which year.
-To avoid setting the clock to a day that doesn't exist, the code for Time Set Mode moves through sub-modes in the order: year, month (mon), day, minutes (hhmm), seconds (mmss).
+To avoid setting the clock to a day that doesn't exist, the code for Set Mode moves through sub-modes in the order: year, month (mon), day, minutes (hhmm), seconds (mmss).

 ### Button Actions